FujikoTide/itol-python/README.md

 ![alt text](readme_images/programimage1.png)

-choose a number and the program will guide you through the various processes:
+Choose a number and the program will guide you through the various processes:

 ![alt text](readme_images/programimage2.png)